-PMA-268 is a U.S. Navy procurement authority responsible for two major initiatives: UCAS-D and UCLASS.
-The purpose of these efforts is to advance the Navy’s full-size autonomous aircraft capabilities and improve their integration into aircraft carrier groups.
+PMA-268 is a U.S. Navy procurement authority that was responsible for the UCAS-D and UCLASS autonomous aircraft initiatives.
+The purpose of these efforts was to advance the Navy’s full-size autonomous aircraft capabilities and improve their integration into aircraft carrier groups.

 UCAS-D’s mission was to demonstrate the integration of autonomous aircraft into carrier group operations, thus proving the concept and reducing risk for future development efforts.
 UCLASS would then take what was learned and produce the first set of full-size autonomous aircraft actually integrated into aircraft carrier groups.

 It takes decades to design and develop modern aircraft, but during that same period software state-of-the-art will have changed many times.
 At the same time, software is an increasingly dominant aspect of modern aircraft.
 It’s a significant challenge to integrate rapidly changing software techniques and processes into the relatively long time scales of aircraft design and development.